-The Pontiac Fiero is finally becoming a collector car ... after a decade or more of level value.
-January 2022 valuations for the Fiero GT models (collector classes 1 and 2) have risen substantially since January of 2014.
+The Pontiac Fiero is finally a collector car ... after more than a decade of level value.
+January 2024 valuations for the Fiero GT models (collector classes 1 and 2) have risen substantially since January of 2016.
 These data were taken from the HAGERTY VALUATION TOOL website; an authority on classic car values (more on this later).

-The logic for restored classic cars is as follows: you can drive them on a limited basis, maintain them well and sell them for what you paid for them many years in the future.
+The logic for restored classic cars is as follows: you can drive them on a limited basis, maintain them well and sell them for about what you paid for them ... many years in the future.
 Your average performance car today depreciates at least \$3,000 per year for the first 10 years and costs a lot more to insure than a classic car.